isomerpages/ura-lkywcp/_laureates/2-case-studies.md

 ![Special Mentions](/images/features/2024/case-studies2.png)

-Discover how cities recognised by the Lee Kuan Yew World City Prize have addressed common urban challenges through innovative solutions.
+Discover how the Prize cities have addressed common urban challenges through innovative solutions.
 These real-world examples offer valuable insights into how they have transformed their urban environments and improved the quality of life for their citizens.

 #### **Governance and institutional frameworks**